NUadS/Orbital2020clone/README.md

 7. Reward System
 - Points should be awarded to users after completion of each survey.
 - Points can be exchanged for vouchers (Points should be deducted after they receive the voucher)
-- Users should be able to view how many points they have/the vouchers they have.
+- Users should be able to view how many points and vouchers they have.

 8. Report function
 - To prevent misuse of application